 This is the only board that is dedicated to your blog posts, nothing else.
 All of your other boards will have a mixture of your content as well as other people’s content, but this board — it’s just for your posts.

-Spread your old blog posts out over the next few months and always schedule new blog posts as they are published.
+Schedule your old blog posts out over the next few months and always share new blog posts as they are published.

 Action Step: Go ahead and repin your blog posts from your blog's board to other boards within your account too.

-This is where Boardbooster will make life a lot easier for you in a little bit, but for now, do this for the initial posts you have in your blog-specific board.
+This is where Tailwind’s new SmartLoop feature will make life a lot easier for you in a little bit, but for now, do this for the initial posts you have in your blog-specific board.

-The reason you’re repinning and not just scheduling them using CoSchedule or Buffer to these other boards is that repinning shows Pinterest that those pins are worth being showed to other pinners.
-It’s like the like resharing posts on Facebook…
+The reason you’re repinning and not just scheduling them using CoSchedule or Buffer to these other boards is that repinning shows Pinterest that those pins are worth being shown to other pinners.

 It’s all part of their algorithm.
 So always repin from your blog board to any other board, this is the golden rule.